The CVR MRC PhD Programme

 Introductory Course in Virology

-All PhD students at the CVR, whatever their source of funding, begin by attending an intensive two and a half week introductory course in virology.
+All PhD students at the CVR, whatever their source of funding, begin by attending an intensive two week introductory course in virology.
 This is designed for all first year students, from those with no prior background in virology to those who have previously taken taught courses in the subject.
 The course aims to provide a solid theoretical and practical grounding in a wide range of human and veterinary virology, to a level where all students can engage with the wide range of research being performed in the CVR.
 Importantly, although the course introduces key concepts in virology, it does not aim to teach the subject in comprehensive detail.
 Instead, it highlights important areas which PhD students may choose to engage with independently.
 Students from outside the CVR may also be able to attend on request - please contact email@example.com if you wish to enquire about this.

 The teaching consists of seminars delivered by Group Leaders from the CVR and the wider University, as well as introductions to practical methods, viral bioinformatics and data presentation.
 This course is a perfect opportunity to update your theoretical and practical knowledge of virology and viral diseases, to gain more insight into the research performed in the different groups at the CVR and to get to know other PhD students in the broad research field of virology.